-- Similar to any other inspection, you can change severity level of a solution-wide inspection on the page of ReSharper options, but you cannot set the 'Error' severity for these inspections.
+- Similar to any other inspection, you can disable or change severity level of any solution-wide inspection.
+This can be done on the page of ReSharper options — solution-wide inspections are marked with Non-private accessibility label.
+Note that you cannot set the 'Error' severity for solution-wide inspections.

-- When the solution-wide analysis is enabled, the issues detected by the solution-wide inspections are highlighted in the opened files in the same way as other issues, and they also appear in the Inspection Results Window when you run code inspection in specific scope.
-However, they do not appear in the Errors/Warnings in Solution Window.
+- When the solution-wide analysis is enabled, issues detected by the solution-wide inspections are highlighted in the opened files in the same way as other issues, and they also appear in the Inspection Results window when you run code inspection in specific scope.
+However, they do not appear in the Errors/Warnings in Solution window.

 - As usual, for any such warning or suggestion, ReSharper provides one or several quick-fixes.